Brotli

-Brotli is a lossless data compression algorithm developed by Google.
+Brotli is a lossless data compression algorithm developed by Jyrki Alakuijala and Zoltán Szabadka.
 It uses a combination of the general-purpose LZ77 lossless compression algorithm, Huffman coding and 2nd-order context modelling.
-Dropbox reimplemented Brotli in Rust, mainly to make it secure to modified bytes by modified or hostile clients, and make it deterministic.
-Later they added an option so one can append to a brotli file.

 Brotli is primarily used by web servers and content delivery networks to compress HTTP content, making internet websites load faster.
-A successor to gzip, it is supported by all major web browsers and has become increasingly popular, as it provides better compression than gzip.
-Browsers currently support it over HTTPS only.
+As successor to gzip, it is supported by all major web browsers and has become increasingly popular, as it provides better compression than gzip.

+Name

+While Google's zopfli implementation of the deflate compression algorithm is named after Zöpfli, the Swiss German word for a snack-sized braided buttery bread, brotli is named after Brötli, the Swiss German word for a bread roll.

 History

 Google employees Jyrki Alakuijala and Zoltán Szabadka initially developed Brotli in 2013 to decrease the size of transmissions of WOFF web font.
 Alakuijala and Szabadka completed the Brotli specification during 2013–2016.
 The specification was accompanied with a reference implementation developed by two additional authors, Evgenii Kliuchnikov and Lode Vandevenne, who had previously developed Google's zopfli implementation of deflate and gzip compatible compression in 2013.
 Unlike zopfli, which was a reimplementation of an existing data format specification, Brotli was a new data format and allowed the authors to improve compression ratios even further.
-The Brotli specification was generalized in September 2015 for HTTP stream compression (content-encoding type "br").